 International sales and operations may be adversely affected by the imposition of governmental controls, restrictions on export technology, political instability, trade restrictions, changes in tariffs and the difficulties associated with staffing and managing international operations.
-In addition, international sales may be adversely affected by the economic conditions in each country.
-The revenues from our international business may also be affected by fluctuations in currency exchange rates.
+In addition, international sales may be adversely affected by the economic conditions in each country and by fluctuations in currency exchange rates, which fluctuations may negatively impact our ability to compete on price with local providers or the value of revenues we generate from our international business.
 Although we attempt to manage some of the currency risk inherent in non-U.S. dollar product sales through hedging activities, there can be no assurance that such efforts will be adequate.
 These factors, as well as any of the other risk factors related to our international business and operations that are described in Item 1A, "Risk Factors," could have a material adverse effect on our future business and financial results.